jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/genetic-programming.rst

 #.
 Replication accuracy theory

+    * Parents are selected for having a good fitness
-    * It is a good thing when children are functionally similar to their parents
+    * Children with a function similar to their parents will also be relatively good
     * Larger trees are functionally impacted less by genetic operators
     * Thus, large and bloated trees are more likely to be similar to their parents